aeyliu/SWAM/README.md

 * `perl` (version 5 or later recommended)
 * `R` (version 3.4 or later recommended)
 * `htslib` : The binary `tabix` should be include in your `$PATH`.
 Type `tabix` in your command line to check.
-* `prediXcan` : The software `prediXcan` can be downlaoded from https://github.com/hakyimlab/PrediXcan
+* `prediXcan` : The software `prediXcan` can be downloaded from https://github.com/hakyimlab/PrediXcan
 * `sqlite` : (version 3 or later recommended)